What is Carrageenan?

 What is PES?

-• PES, which stands for processed Eucheuma seaweed, is also known as semi-refined carrageenan (SRC) in parts of the world.
+- PES, which stands for processed Eucheuma seaweed, is also known as semi-refined carrageenan (SRC) in some parts of the world.
 PES is a type of carrageenan that retains more insoluble matter from the seaweed plant structure than traditional carrageenan which is extracted from the seaweed into an aqueous solution.
-Carrageenan and PES are approved food additives and differ primarily based on solubility.
+Carrageenan and PES are approved food additives and differ primarily in solubility.
 Because they are closely related, they are often referred to simply as carrageenan by regulatory and scientific bodies.

 Why is carrageenan in my food?

-Carrageenan can also accommodate dietary choices and restrictions.
+- Carrageenan can also accommodate dietary choices and restrictions.
 For vegetarians or vegans, it may be used as a thickening agent in place of animal-based products, like gelatin.
-Carrageenan is also not genetically modified and is permitted in organic products.
-Further, it is an accepted ingredient for halal and kosher diets.
+Carrageenan is also not genetically modified and is permitted in many countries in organic products.
+Furthermore, it is an accepted ingredient for halal and kosher diets.

 Is carrageenan safe?

-Regulatory bodies around the world, including those in the United States, Europe, China, Japan and Brazil, have reviewed the available scientific literature and have determined that carrageenan is safe for use in food, including infant formula.
-In July 2014, the Joint Expert Committee on Food Additives (JECFA)—an international expert scientific committee administered jointly by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO)—determined carrageenan is safe for use in all populations, including very young infants.
+- Regulatory bodies around the world, including those in the United States, Europe, China, Japan and Brazil, have reviewed the available scientific literature and have determined that carrageenan is safe for use in food.
+In July 2014, the Joint Expert Committee on Food Additives (JECFA), an international expert scientific committee administered jointly by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO), determined carrageenan is safe for use in all populations, including very young infants.
 Infant formula is a product intended for the most sensitive human population.
 To be approved for use in infant formula, an ingredient must meet an extremely high burden of safety.
 Approval for use in products intended for such a sensitive population should give consumers of all ages confidence about the safety of the carrageenan they consume.